L0S3rC0D3r/Q_Learning/README.md

 # Q_Learning
-Q-Learning Examples
+Q-Learning Example

 Thank you for Edureka!
-Anf their code
+And their code

 https://www.youtube.com/watch?v=LzaWrmKL1Z4